-* We will witness, during the bellowing, the fights between male deer, common, but difficult to film.
-In DEHESA we can see a spectacular sequence where violent fights between these deer are shown in slow motion.
+* We will witness, during the bellowing, the fights between male deer, common, but complicated to film.
+In DEHESA we will be able to see a spectacular sequence where violent fights between these deer are shown in slow motion.

-* The Time Lapse technique also leaves us with spectacular images and probably never before filmed, such as the opening of one of the most beautiful flowers of La Dehesa, the peonies, also known as the Alexandrian rose.
+* The Time Lapse technique also leaves us with spectacular images that have probably never been filmed before, such as the opening of one of the most beautiful flowers in La Dehesa, the peonies, also known as the Alexandria rose.

-As soon as this crisis is over, we will notify you of the press screenings and theatrical releases where you can discover DEHESA, The Forest of the Iberian Lynx.
+As soon as this crisis is over, we will notify you of the press passes and theatrical releases where you can discover DEHESA, The Iberian Lynx Forest.